 PULSE ART FAIR 2019

-Black & White Project Space and Perkeland* present Savonarola Suite by Gregory Perkel – an ambitious two-part visually stunning polyphonic conversation between film, sculpture, sound and photography.
-Savonarola Suite offers the possibility for viewers to interpret the history of the art market from multiple perspectives.
+Black & White Gallery / Project Space and Perkeland* present the Savonarola Suite by Gregory Perkel.
+This ambitious and visually stunning polyphonic conversation between film, sculpture, sound and photography offers viewers the opportunity to interpret recent art market history from multiple perspectives of its various protagonists.
+It unveils existing deep stratification, ambiguities and dissonances and clears the stage for a new cultural ecosystem to be supported by diverse forms of visual content and media channels.

-As part of his preparatory research for the Savonarola Suite, Perkel produced Investigation — a visual archive retracing and revealing four decades of the art market phenomenon of nonstop exhibitions, art fairs, biennials, etc. through monthly print issues of Art in America and Art News magazines (a total of some 700 volumes) —from 1977, when the artist first arrived to New York City from Moscow, until 2017, a time when the Internet had already reshaped every aspect of our lives.
-The Savonarola Suite documents the staged real-life destruction of those magazines by fire to mark the end of an era they reflected and clear the stage for a new cultural ecosystem to be supported by multiple forms of visual content.
+Investigation video is a visual record retracing and revealing four decades of the recent art market phenomenon of nonstop exhibitions, art fairs, biennials, etc. through monthly print issues of Art in America and Art News magazines (a total of some 700 volumes) from 1977, when the artist first arrived to New York City from Moscow, until 2017 — a time when the Internet had already reshaped every aspect of our lives.

 Paging through each magazine’s monthly issue chronicles compelling art market events that resonate poignantly with art market participants directly affected by its movements and the social relations it creates.
-Investigation provides a unique opportunity to engage audience to explore the complex, sometimes paradoxical evolution of the art market and contemplate the wide-ranging effects of information in those pages prior to their destruction by fire.
+Investigation video provides a unique opportunity to engage audience in exploration of the complex and sometimes paradoxical evolution of the recent art market and contemplate the wide-ranging effects of information in those pages prior to their destruction by fire.

 SAVONAROLA SUITE, 2017-2019